glamrock/cupcake/README.md

 - *permissions:cookies* allows reading/writing of cookies, but may not be necessary, since Cupcake doesn't currently use the Cookies API.

 ### License
+My software is free to use, free to give to friends, & open-source, so everyone can make sure it's safe for people to use.

 Cupcake uses the Revised BSD license -- see license.txt for more info.

 ### References